Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/Differ"

-Re-exports all named exports from the "effect/Differ" module as "Differ".
+Re-exports all named exports from the "effect/Differ" module as `Differ`.

 **Signature**